alsiola/form-and-function/README.md

 Managing form state can be a pain, and the need for a form management abstraction is reasonably well established. redux-form is great at what it does, but depends upon you using a particular state-management solution.
 I wanted to create a state-management agnostic library (using simple component state by default) that provides similar convenience and ease of use.

-Additionally, internationalization is supported from the outset.
+Another issue is that of form validation.
+As a fan of functional programming, I wanted validators that were pure functions that could be composed at will.
+I think the approach in form-and-function provides a better developer experience than the use of, for example, JSON schema based validation.

+Many modern applications need to be internationalized, and this can be an issue in form libraries.
+I18n has been considered from the start in the design of the API, with the aim of seamless integration with existing solutions.

 ## Examples

 There are several examples in the `demo` folder of this repository.
+They can be run locally by cloning this repository, installing dependencies and running `yarn start`.
 If anything is unclear then raise an issue, or tweet me @bigalreturns

 ## Installation